oscarlevin/oscarlevin.github.io/research.md

 The following papers, though copyrighted, may be downloaded for personal and non-profit educational use.

+* **[The computational strength of matchings in countable graphs](/papers/FJLM_Matchings.pdf)**, with Stephen Flood, Matthew Jura, and Tyler Markkanen.
+  **Abstract:** In a 1977 paper, Steffens identified an elegant criterion for determining when a countable graph has a perfect matching.
+In this paper, we will investigate the proof-theoretic strength of this result and related theorems.
+We show that a number of natural variants of these theorems are equivalent, or closely related, to the “big five” subsystems of reverse mathematics.

+  The results of this paper explore the relationship between graph theory and logic by showing the way in which specific changes to a single graph-theoretic principle impact the corresponding proof-theoretical strength.
+Taken together, the results and questions of this paper suggest that the existence of matchings in countable graphs provides a rich context for understanding reverse mathematics more broadly.

+* **[Puzzles of cardinality](/papers/PuzzlesOfCardinality.pdf)**, with Tyler Markkanen, _College Mathematics Journal_, 52:4 (September 2021).
+  **Abstract:** We investigate a new sort of puzzle of self-reference, in which the puzzler is asked to find the cardinality of a set defined in terms of its own cardinality.
+We discover which sets are the unique solution to such puzzles and see how puzzles for such sets can be made arbitrarily complex.
+Then we compare our new cardinality puzzles to the classic puzzles of knights and knaves.

 * **[Prime labelings of infinite graphs](/papers/PrimeLabelings-preprint.pdf)**, with Matthew Kenigsberg, Involve, a journal of mathematics, 12:4 (2019) 633-646\.
 The final publication is available from [the journal's website](https://msp.org/involve/2019/12-4/p06.xhtml).